ice-csic-astroexotic/ML-Poppyns/docs/code/simulator/telemetry.md

 | Total Time                      |                    | 130.5555           |

+## Magneto-rotational simulation

 Timing profile for the `simulate_population_magrot_det.py` script with the default configuration in `config_simulator.py`.
-Here, we report the average time and standard deviation over 7 loops for:

-- loading a dynamical database with a total of 300000 neutron stars and sampling these stars during the detection loop with a batch size of 100000.
+Here, we report the average time and standard deviation over seven loops when performing the magneto-rotational evolution of the sampled stars and applying the detection filters.
+We specifically load a dynamical database with a total of 300,000 neutron stars and focus on sampling from these stars during the detection loop with a batch size of 100,000.
-- performing the magneto-rotational evolution of the sampled stars and applying the detection filters.

-Note that in the remaining couple of loops of the detection procedure, the time to perform these calculations is shorter due to the reduced batch size.
+Note that in the final loops of the detection procedure, the time to perform these calculations is shorter due to the reduced batch size.
 We do not take into account these loops to compute the following timing statistics.

 | Context                                  | Time [s]         |
 |------------------------------------------|------------------|